 - Feeling overly competitive with classmates r with friends

 The question is, what students can do about it?
 Exams are equally crucial for students to achieve their desired academic goals.
 However, it is equally important to look after your health before anything else – even exams.
 Following are some tips that may help students (school or college) to feel less stressed during their finals.

 - Eat healthily, avoid fast food and soft drinks

 - Avoid harmful substances like betel, tobacco, alcohol, energy drinks etc.

 - Limit caffeine and sugar intake, drink less coffee and more juices

-- Schedule time for yourself every day, make timetable even for your meals and put some free-time for yourself in your daily schedule.
+- Schedule time for yourself every day, make a timetable even for your meals and put some free time in your daily schedule.

-Always remember, courage doesn’t mean that you don’t feel afraid of failure; courage means you don’t let fear to fail you.
+Remember, courage doesn’t mean that you don’t feel afraid of failure; courage means you don’t let fear fail you.
 Good luck 🙂